Service catalog

 -

-Any edit/update to the values or default text in a custom field will be reflected in all places where that custom field is used.
+Service Desk reflects any update to the values or default text in a custom field in all places where that custom field is used.

 -

-You cannot change the field type or scope of a custom field after it has been created.
+You cannot change a custom field's field type or scope after creation.
 If you need to change either the field type or scope, SolarWinds recommends creating a new field with the new type and scope.

 -

-If you choose to update existing custom field values, historical data, analytics, and reporting are all affected.
+If you update existing custom field values, historical data, analytics, and reporting will be affected.

 See where custom fields are used before you edit